Quasa International GmbH will conduct crypto-crowdfunding of the AIO on the Kickico website. The fundraising start date is May 16!

 The more bakers place bids, the higher the price of the project token at the end of the crowdfunding.
 That is, the project can no longer independently put forward the price of its token.

 The cost of the token will depend on the interest of people.
-The main advantage is that the higher the interest in the project, the higher the price of the token.

 In addition, the main difference is that bakers receive a number of tokens equal to the amount of investment.